The Dog Chapel and Bug Art

 John Hampson was not beloved like Stephen Huneck.
 His medium was bugs.
 Using pins and glue, he painstakingly arranged dead bugs and bug body parts -- butterflies, moths, beetles -- into patterns and pictures that could be hung on a wall.

 Each of his works used between 6,000 and 13,000 bugs and took 3-4 years to complete.
 His designs ranged from a radiant star to a rippling American flag, from portraits of Abraham Lincoln, George Washington, and World War I general John Pershing, to one celebrating his own 50th birthday.

 Hampson created his bug art in Newark, New Jersey -- no rolling hillside of wildflowers, no parking lot, no gift shop.
 He liked to tinker with machinery and inventions, and once worked for Thomas Edison, designing an early phonograph.
-But the whole bug art thing -- he apparently kept a low profile and didn't spend a single day in the nuthouse.
+He kept a low profile.
+He didn't spend a single day in a nuthouse.
 When he died -- unlike Huneck, he didn't come back -- his daughter searched the country for a museum that would exhibit his art.
 The Fairbanks Museum was the only taker, which is how the entire collection ended up up here.

 The portraits are preserved behind glass, protected from humidity and bright light.
 Our photos don't really capture the delicate interweaving of wings and metallic sheen of beetle carapace.
 You must see for yourself.

 John Hampson had the misfortune of being born a hundred years too soon.
 If he had lived in the early 21st century, rather than in the early 20th, he might have built his own chapel on a "Bug Mountain" and ended up respected and beloved like Mr. Whimsical Dog Art down the road.

 The Dog Chapel and Bug Art offer an instructive lesson in the fickleness of fame and timing.
 We recommend visiting them both.